 Given the rise of cheap unlimited mobile phone plans, you may no longer need or want a home phone service with your new NBN plan.
 But it can still be useful to get either an NBN phone or VoIP connection.
-A lot of internet providers include a VoIP service in their plans, while a few include the NBN phone, which is generally a costlier option.
+A lot of internet providers also include a VoIP service in their plans, while a few include the NBN phone, which is generally a costlier option.

 As for call rates, they tend to vary from provider to provider, but you can usually buy ‘packs’ that for an extra nominal fee per month are added to your NBN plan and you’ll get various inclusions.